RunyiYang/superdec/README.md

 ## 🏡 Inference on Full Scenes
-Enter the path to  [training config](configs/train.yaml).
-We assume you have the .ply files of all the segmented objects in a single folder OBJECTS_SCENE_DIR (suggestions for other input formats are welcome!).
-Fill required fields in the [script](scripts/run_on_scene.sh) following the given instructions.
+We assume you have the .ply files of all the segmented objects in a single folder OBJECTS_SCENE_DIR.
+Fill required fields in the [script](scripts/run_on_scene.sh), following the given instructions.
 Now you are ready to run inference by doing:
 ```bash
 bash scripts/run_on_scene.sh
 ```